Get the FREE one-click dictionary software for Windows

 See also: nonrecreational, paid, professed, white-collar

-Type of: adult, athlete, authority, grownup, jock [N. Amer, informal]
+Type of: actor, athlete, authority, doer, jock [N. Amer, informal], worker

 Antonym: nonprofessional, unprofessional